 So you’ve purchase your new home, and you’ve only just discovered an issue with the property which needs to be resolved.
-Whether its termites, structural issues with any walls or the roof beams – getting onto this quickly and efficiently is essential.
+Whether its termites or pests, structural issues with any walls or the roof beams – getting onto this quickly and efficiently is essential.
 Here’s some tips on what to do when you’re stuck in this situation.

 Check your rights